MachinisteWeb/node-atlas/README.md

 #### Bouncy ####

-Bouncy est un exemple de reverse-proxy que vous pouvez utiliser pour faire tourner divers sites NodeAtlas (avec d'autres types de site) ensemble sur le même port (le 80).
+Bouncy is an example of reverse-proxy that you can use to run various NodeAtlas websites (with other types of websites) together on the same port (80).

-Vous pouvez par exemple :
+You can for example:

-- lancer 3 applications Node.js sur les ports 7777, 7778 et 7779 avec forever,
+- run 3 Node.js apps on ports 7777, 7778 and 7779 with forever,
-- et en plus lancer un server apache sur le port 81
+- and besides launching a apache server on port 81

-et rendre tous vos sites accessibles derrière des noms de domaines sur le port 80 avec Bouncy par exemple.
+and make all your websites accessible behind domain names on port 80 with Bouncy example.

-Voici un exemple de configuration avec Bouncy :
+Here is a sample configuration with Bouncy:

 **global-server.js**